theq629/thoodiam/README.md

 Building
 --------

-Requirements: recentish OCaml, ocaml-curses, ocaml-containers, gamestuff (my own library).
+Requirements: recentish OCaml, ocaml-curses, ocaml-containers, gamestuff (my own library). js_of_ocaml for the web version.

 Run make with either target, or 'all' for both:
 	bin: curses program